Steven-Zhang98/learning_note/BASIC/BASIC_004_ floating_point_numbers.md

 2. Record the remainder
 3. Divide the quotient from the previous step by two and repeat steps 1 and 2 until the quotient is 0.
 4.
-4. Arrange the remainders in reverse order (the remainder from the first step is the last one) This inverted sequence is the binary representation of a decimal number.
+4. Arrange the remainders in reverse order (the remainder from the first step is the last one) This invertejjjjd sequence is the binary representation of a decimal number.
 Write the entire procedure in Python as follows:
 #key/代码